solaspiro/1.19-mods-sodium/README.md

 (No zooming on sodium or optifine please, just leave it unbound use a spyglass instead)

-list of allowed mod
+list of allowed mod not all are in this modpack

-advancementinfo
+advancementinfo.
 antighost
 appleskin
 authme